PhilDay-CT/cheriot-demos/configuration_broker/README.md

 # Initalisation
 A key aspect of the design is to be able to add new configuration items just by creating the associated sealed capabilities and assigning them to the appropriate compartments.
 To support this approach each parser must register with the broker.
-This is turn creates an initialisation issue as the parsers do not have their own thread (the run on the thread that want's to set a vew value), and Cheriot has no general init mechanism.
+This is turn creates an initialisation issue as the parsers do not have their own thread (the run on the thread that want's to set a vew value), and CHERIoT has no general init mechanism.
 Ideally we would restrict the scope of who can call a parser to just the config-broker, but that would require the broker to know about all parsers.
-Instead we add a build-specific parser-init compartment, that is used as the stating point for the provide thread.
-This calls each of the parsers before transfering into the mqtt thread, which allows us to still assert limits around access to the parsers.
+Instead we start one thread in a build-specific parser-init compartment, that calls each of the parsers init methods before transferring into the provider compartment.
+This allows us to still assert limits around which compartments access to the parsers.

 # Repository Structure
 The demo can be built for two targets.